By Joanna Birley

 The site we operate from was the land of the old Verwood dairy and was part of a block of land purchased from the Dalton farming company back in 1974, for a schools complex.
 Three schools were planned but only the First and Middle school were built.

-The land for the Upper school was leased out, firstly to the Dalton Company until 1992 when I took over the lease.
-Until such time as the Upper school is built, which will be of benefit to the community, I feel it is fitting that the site be open to the community.
+The land for the Upper school was leased out, firstly to the local Dalton Farming Company until 1992 when I took over the lease.
+Until such time as the Upper school is built, the land, with a few tweaks to access and buildings, could do so much good, and so, we have plans.

 The ‘balance’ course to be built on the farm, we will fondly call the Rocky Road and will consist of lumps, bumps and slopes, including gravel, sand, grass, roots, uneven pavements, speed bumps, broken slabs and slabs with huge nobbles.